Amaterasu10/search-things-near-you/Readme.md

      unit: 'metric'
  });
    map.addControl(scale);

+// You can set the position of the controller like this:

+map.addControl(scale, 'bottom-left')`

+// or by appending the controller to an element like this: document.body.appendChild(searchBoxHTML);

 ```

-You can set the position of the controller like this:

-`map.addControl(scale, 'bottom-left')` or by appending the controller to an element like this: `element.append(scale)`